Home > Manage Payment & Claims > Your property risk profile

 Why is the premium amount cheaper or more expensive for my neighbour's address?

 The chance of a flood or earthquake event happening varies from house to house.
-The data that we use to understand this risk is very comprehensive and we now understand these differences in greater detail.
-This includes factors like the elevation, slope, and material of the land as well as how close your address is to rivers and other waterways.
-We combine this with information about your house, with other factors specific to you like your claim’s history and your age.
-These factors can be highly variable even for houses on the same street.
-Therefore, one neighbour’s insurance might be cheaper while another neighbour’s might be more expensive.
+The data that we use to understand this risk is very comprehensive, and we now understand these differences in greater detail.
+This includes factors like the elevation, slope, and material of the land, as well as how close your address is to rivers and other waterways.

-I think you have the risk rating incorrect for my property – what can I do to get it reviewed?
+I think you have the risk rating incorrect for my property.
+What can I do to get it reviewed?

-If you think that Tower has an incorrect rating for your property, please email customers@tower.co.nz.
-The type of information that we will need to review includes evidence of any measures you have undertaken to protect your property from flood including raising the elevation of your home and/or other forms of flood protection.
+The type of information that we will need to review includes evidence of any measures you have undertaken to protect your property from flooding, including raising the elevation of your home and/or other forms of flood protection.

-Tower’s flood risk rating may be different than what your council LIM or property file shows.
-Tower’s model takes into consideration a number of factors including building construction type and number of stories.
+Tower's flood risk rating may be different than what your council LIM or property file shows.
+Tower's model takes into consideration a number of factors, including building construction type and the number of stories.
 This data is combined with the Risk Management Solutions (RMS) flood model.
-The RMS models are built using the most advanced technologies, science, and data including lessons from historical events, geologic data, ongoing global research and damage statistics.
-Find out more about Risk Management Solutions (RMS) and their approach to flood modelling here.

-I have changed my property to prevent flood damage – will you take that into account?
+I have changed my property to prevent flood damage.
+Will you take that into account?

-If you have made changes to your property to mitigate the impact of floods such as raising the elevation of your home or other forms of flood protection like installing flood walls, please email us at customers@tower.co.nz.
+If you have made changes to your property to mitigate the impact of floods, such as raising the elevation of your home or other forms of flood protection like installing flood walls, please email us at customers@tower.co.nz.
 We will review the information you provide to make sure we accurately understand the risks facing your property.

 I’m unhappy with my new flood risk rating and want to make a complaint

-We’re sorry to hear you’re unhappy and we want to hear from you.
+We're sorry to hear you're unhappy and we want to hear from you.
 Please call us on 0800 379 372 so we can talk through your flood risk rating and try to answer any questions you have.
-If you’re not satisfied with the outcome, you can complete our online complaints form or email complaints@tower.co.nz so our Customer Care Manager can review your complaint.
-More information on our complaints process can be found here.

 Are specific areas of New Zealand impacted more by this change?

-Properties across New Zealand may have an elevated level of flood risk if they are located in low lying areas or by rivers or streams.
-Many property owners will already be aware that they live in a flood prone area if their property is located by a creek or river for example, or they know aspects of their property flood after high rainfall.
-Some of these people will have already put measures in place to protect their property against flooding and if that’s the case, we can look to reduce their flood risk premium.
-Heavy rainfall events, or flash floods, can occur nearly everywhere and result in flooding even in more elevated regions.
+Properties across New Zealand may have an elevated level of flood risk if they are located in low-lying areas or by rivers or streams.
+Many property owners will already be aware that they live in a flood-prone area if their property is located by a creek or river, for example, or they know aspects of their property flood after high rainfall.

 Does your flood risk rating include coastal flooding?

-No, the data we use doesn’t currently include coastal flooding.
+No. The data we use doesn't currently include coastal flooding.
 In the future, Tower will look into models that accurately understand the impact of coastal flooding.

-Anyone can check their property’s flood risk score by starting a house or landlord quote on the Tower website.
-If you’re an existing Tower house or landlord policy customer, you can log into My Tower and check your property’s flood risk score and premium breakdown.
-If you have any questions about the flood risk score for your property, you can call us on 0800 379 372 or email customers@tower.co.nz.
+Anyone can check their property's flood risk rating by starting a house quote or landlord quote on our website.
+If you're an existing Tower house policy or landlord policy customer, you can log in to My Tower and check your property's flood risk rating and premium breakdown.

 Why did Tower engage Risk Management Solutions (RMS)?

 Tower commissioned Risk Management Solutions (RMS) to support our risk rating approach.
-RMS have been building risk catastrophe models for over 30 years – and now build and maintain over 300+ global models which help understand what can happen in New Zealand.
-Both RMS and Tower have similar aims to help New Zealanders better understand the risks associated with their properties.
+RMS has been building risk catastrophe models for over 30 years and now builds and maintains over 300 global models that help understand what can happen in New Zealand.

 I heard that flood premiums are going down for low flood risk areas, but my house premium has gone up.
 Can you explain this?